zaydzuhri/flame/README.md

 Here's an example of training a 340M FLA Transformer model with a LLaMA-like architecture from scratch on a 100BT subset of the Fineweb-edu corpus in streaming mode.

-### ⚠️ CAUTION
+> [!WARNING]
-If the dataset is not downloaded beforehand, the streaming mode will attempt to fetch it from a remote server and download it on-the-fly, which can be highly unstable during training due to network issues.
-For stable training, ensure the dataset is downloaded locally (see [**Dataset Preparation**](#dataset-preparation)).
+> If the dataset is not downloaded beforehand, the streaming mode will attempt to fetch it from a remote server and download it on-the-fly, which can be highly unstable during training due to network issues.
+> For stable training, ensure the dataset is downloaded locally (see [**Dataset Preparation**](#dataset-preparation)).
 Otherwise, we assume you are only testing the new corpus.

 ```sh
 bash train.sh \